 - We recommend adding a couple of other colleagues or project stakeholders to the test as well; the more email clients you use to test your message formatting, the better!

-- When you are finished adding your test contacts, head over to the Send Campaign step and click the Send Now link instead of the Test link to send a live campaign to test the full suite of email campaign features!
+- When you are finished adding your test contacts, head over to the Send Campaign step and click the Send Now button instead of the Test button to send a live campaign to test the full suite of email campaign features!

-Please note, responses collected via this method will NOT be marked as test.
-You'll have a couple of options for dealing with these responses.
+Please note, responses collected via this method will NOT be marked as Test.
+You will have a couple of options for dealing with these responses.

 - Before sending out your live campaign you can go to Results > Individual Responses to delete each test response.